What limitations did the TCJA place on deductible business interest expense?

 - The taxpayer’s business interest income for the year

-- 30% of the taxpayer’s adjusted taxable income for the year (this percentage is temporarily increased by the CARES Act)
+- 30% of the taxpayer’s adjusted taxable income for the year

 - The taxpayer’s floor plan financing interest expense for the year

 According to §163(j), “business interest” is defined as “any interest paid or accrued on indebtedness properly allocable to a trade or business,” and “business interest income” is defined as “the amount of interest includible in the gross income of the taxpayer for the taxable year which is properly allocable to a trade or business.”
 Both terms exclude investment income.

 Understand how the business interest expense limitation under Section 163(j) affects deductions, including a comparison of the final regulations to the proposed regulations.